James A. Garfield: Education, marriage and early career

 Garfield attended Geauga Seminary from 1848 to 1850 and learned academic subjects for which he had not previously had time.
 He excelled as a student and was especially interested in languages and elocution.
 He began to appreciate the power a speaker had over an audience, writing that the speaker's platform "creates some excitement.
 I love agitation and investigation and glory in defending unpopular truth against popular error."
 Geauga was coeducational, and Garfield was attracted to one of his classmates, Lucretia Rudolph, whom he later married.
 To support himself at Geauga, he worked as a carpenter's assistant and teacher.
 The need to go from town to town to find work as a teacher aggravated Garfield, and he developed a dislike of what he called "place-seeking", which became, he said, "the law of my life."
 In later years, he astounded his friends by disregarding positions that could have been his with little politicking.
 Garfield had attended church more to please his mother than to worship God, but in his late teens he underwent a religious awakening.
-He attended many camp meetings, which led to his being born again on March 4, 1850, when he was baptized into Christ by being submerged in the icy waters of the Chagrin River.
+He attended many camp meetings, which led to his being born again on March 4, 1850, when he was baptized by being submerged in the icy waters of the Chagrin River.